Blue Ridge Parkway Milepost 238.5 – 241: Doughton Park Visitor Information Station and Park Store, and Brinegar Cabin

 Reservations can be made for portions of this campground online at www.recreation.gov or by calling 1-877-444-6777.
 Information related to backcountry camping on the Blue Ridge Parkway is available on the park website.

 To the west, you will find facilities, some of which are undergoing construction to reopen.
-The once popular Bluffs Coffee Shop remains closed for now.
-There is a service station and information center.
+The popular Bluffs Coffee Shop reopened in August of 2020.
 To the east, the 24-room Bluffs Lodge remains closed for repairs.
 There is also an information center and picnic area at Doughton Park.
 For information call (336) 372-8568.

 Also to the east is Wildcat Rocks Overlook.
 It, like the lodge, is on the left fork of the road.
 A short trail leads up to the overlook where a sign describes the homestead of Martin Caudill, which can be seen in the valley below the overlook.